Why Joe Walsh Stumbled on ‘You Bought It – You Name It’

-Maybe it seemed funny at the time.
-But Joe Walsh's goofy ‘You Bought It - You Name It,’ released 30 years ago this month, too often stumbles in its attempt to sustain a joke over the length of an album.
+Maybe it seemed funny at the time, but Joe Walsh's goofy June 1983 album You Bought It - You Name It is too often hobbled by his attempts to sustain a joke over the length of an album.

-Arriving as it did after Walsh's chart successes in 1981 with ‘Life of Illusion,’ and boasting a few notable contributions from his erstwhile bandmates in the then-dormant Eagles, ‘You Bought It - You Name It’ might just have worked if Walsh hadn't spent almost the whole time inhabiting his persona as the Clown Prince of Rock.
+Arriving as it did after Walsh's chart success in 1981 with "Life of Illusion," and boasting a few notable contributions from his erstwhile bandmates in the then-dormant Eagles, You Bought It - You Name It might just have worked if Walsh hadn't spent almost the entire time trying to be the Clown Prince of Rock.

-The same goes for ‘I Can Play that Rock 'n' Roll,’ though the latter certainly won't win any compositional awards.
-‘Here We Are Now,’ with Don Henley on backing vocals, is a hooky delight, while ‘Class of 65′ offers a sorely needed – but all too brief – moment of introspection.
+The same goes for "I Can Play That Rock 'n' Roll," though the latter certainly won't win any composition awards.
+"Here We Are Now," with Don Henley on backing vocals, is a hooky delight, while "Class of 65" offers a sorely needed – but all too brief – moment of introspection.

 "Theme From Island Weirdos," another of Walsh's by-then patented album-closing instrumentals, ends things on an appropriate note – like a fever dream after a long night of partying where bad decisions were made.